elunico/Python-Finite-State-Machine/README.md

         ...
 ```

+You do not have to provide both `from_states` and `to_states`.
+It is possible to define every transition using only
+1 of these keyword arguments.
+Both exist simply to make it easier to express the most natural description of the
+domain.

 **There are no protections in place if you make a state that is inescapable or one that can never be reached.
 Note that if you do not decorate a method it will always be callable, but if it is decorated there are no checks for
 islands or cycles or deadends, that is up to you**